wuertele/Drupal-Deployer/README.txt

 There are three ways of uploading files: By using the built-in file browser, by using a module like IMCE or using the core upload module.

-How to enable the file browser
+How to enable the built-in file browser
 ------------------------------
 The editor gives the end user the flexibility to create a custom file browser that can be integrated on it.